Art Gallery

 As part of its cultural mission towards all artistic disciplines, the Capitol Theatre has created a professional exhibition space in its lobby.
 Upwards of 100,000 patrons visit the Capitol annually to attend a wide variety of performances and events, making it an ideal location to showcase regional visual artists.

-Christine MacLaren - March & April 2026
+Christine Maclaren - March & April 2026

 Chelsea Gauvin - May to July 2026